jc21/rancher-templates/templates/electroneum/3/README.md

 Creates a node to fully sync the blockchain.

-This is the `latest` image tag which is built directly from the `master` branch.
+This is the `v0.11.0.0-revert` image tag which is built directly from the `v0.11.0.0-revert` branch.
+If you're using the `v0.11.1.0` version, you should update to this one immediately.

 - See the [Official Electroneum Site](https://electroneum.com/) if you've never heard of this before
 - Recommended to use the default ports when possible